algolia/unified-instantsearch-ecommerce/README.md

 ###### Record schema

-The objects to use in the hierarchical menu must follow this structure:
+The records to use in the hierarchical menu must follow this structure:

 ```json
 [